 I got the skidplate mounted.
 Sano.

-MotoSPORT has front and rear sprockets for the CRF250F.
+MotoSPORT has rear sprockets for the CRF250F.
 I bought several.
 They will have front sprockets when they are available from the manufacturer.

 I remove the sprocket cover so mud doesn't jam up in there and ruin my chain.
 I was surprised to see how little room there is between the chain and the case protector.
 I don't think a 14 tooth sprocket will fit in there...

 If you look in the lower left corner of the picture, just above the shifter arm, you can see a circular black something - that is a seal covering the hole where the neutral switch wire comes out of the tranny.
 You can see the black insulated wire snaking it's way up the engine to a wire bundle near the top of the picture.

 The area where the wire comes out of the tranny is covered by the lower part of the sprocket cover.
 If I remove the sprocket cover, I expose the wimpy wire and seal to all sorts of debris from the chain.
 So I decided to keep the sprocket cover on the bike, but to cut some of it away so mud and other debris can still find a way out.
 Picture coming.

 I cut out part of the sprocket cover, and will see how it works like this.
 I can cut more off later.

 The neutral switch wire is well protected at this point.

 Side number plates

 Those who know me, know that I don't like number plates on bikes that I register for street use.
 They make the bike stand out too much, they don't do anything for performance, and they just cost money to replace after you fall on them.
 So I always take the number plates off and make replacement Kydex covers, as appropriate.